robohydra/robohydra/tutorial/index.md

 --------------------------

-Apart from `HydraHeadStatic` and the generic `HydraHead`, there are two other interesting heads you might want to use.
-They are `HydraHeadFilesystem` and `HydraHeadProxy`.
+Apart from `HydraHeadStatic` and the generic `HydraHead`, there are two other head classes: `HydraHeadFilesystem` and `HydraHeadProxy`.
 As you can guess, the former serves static files from the filesystem, while the latter proxies requests to another URL.

 One of the many ways in which you can combine these two heads is having a Hydra that proxies everything to another server, except